takers1124/BioStimulantWebTool/README.md

 # BioStimulantWebTool

-The shiny app has the following components
+## The shiny app uses the following components

 1. app.R - R code that contains the UI and Server code